As the Covid-19 lockdown eases, access for climbing is opening back up, subject to some measures and restrictions depending on where

 you are going.
 Please make sure you have read and understood our current advice before heading out and apply it alongside RAD advice to ensure access issues don’t develop.

 The disused quarry of Moss Rake has three developed sections including an interesting slab which gives some good technical climbing of an unusual style for Peak District limestone.
 There is also a chert wall with a set of dirtier routes and a shorter upper tier.
-Development is ongoing so the routes list may change and route names will hopefully be added.
-Please respect any routes that are projects and leave them to the FA.

 ||No. of Routes: